 Digital advertising in Brazil saw a boom in 2012, when spending in digital ad grew 40.2 percent in comparison to the previous year.
 After that, the medium continued to grow in the country yet at more moderate rates.
-Within this market in Brazil, mobile internet shows promising figures for the next coming years.
-The share of mobile internet in digital advertising spending in Brazil is forecast to grow from an estimate of 28 percent in 2016 to a high of 64.8 percent by 2019.
-By that year, mobile internet ad spending in the country is forecast to add up to 3.75 billion U.S. dollars, a significant rise, considering spending stood at an estimate of 600 million U.S. dollars in 2015.
+Within this segment, mobile internet shows promising figures for the next coming years.
+The share of mobile internet in digital advertising spending in Brazil is forecast to grow from an estimate of 55.5 percent in 2018 to almost 78 percent in 2022.
+By that year, mobile internet ad spending in the country is projected to reach five billion U.S. dollars, a significant rise, considering spending stood at only 200.7 million U.S. dollars in 2014.

 Retail was the leading advertising category in Brazil in 2017, followed by the consumer services industry, and the personal care and beauty sector.
 That same year, the Brazilian chapter of Young & Rubicam was the advertising agency with the highest ad investment in Brazil.
 Finally, the pharmaceutical company Hypera Pharma – previously known as Hypermarcas – ranked first among the leading advertisers by ad spending, with 3.7 billion Brazilian reals invested in 2017.